sonic-net/SONiC/doc/express-reboot/Cisco_8000_Express_Reboot_HLD.md

 4. Initialization

-During syncd vendorSai initialization after express boot, SAI_KEY_BOOT_TYPE will be set to SAI_START_TYPE_EXPRESS_BOOT to indicate express boot
+During syncd vendorSai initialization after express boot, SAI_KEY_BOOT_TYPE will be set to SAI_START_TYPE_EXPRESS_BOOT to indicate express boot.
+OCP SAI SAI_KEY_BOOT_TYPE attribute will be updated to include express boot type.

 5. Config Done notification

 SDK needs a notification once all configurations are restored after express boot.
-We will follow the same logic used in the FASTFAST boot for this.
+Express boot follows the same logic used in the FASTFAST boot for this.
 SAI_SWITCH_ATTR_FAST_API_ENABLE will be set after receive SAI_REDIS_NOTIFY_SYNCD_APPLY_VIEW:

 ```
 sai_status_t Syncd::processNotifySyncd()